Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ## Introduction:

 Mobile forensics, specifically as it pertains to Android devices, tends to focus a little more heavily on application analysis during the initial evaluation.
-Unlike Windows systems, the sandbox nature of the devices (assuming they aren’t and/or can’t be easily rooted), makes it a little more difficult gain a deeper forensic image without first compromising an existing application (such as malicious webpages targeting exploits in Chrome or through hijacking an insecure update process in a given application) or through getting a user to install a malicious application (both of which would still require privilege escalation to root).
-A given Android phone typically has around 60-100+ applications installed at a given time with more recent phones being in the 100+ range.
-This includes system applications maintained by Google, Device applications such as with Huawei or Samsung, and network provider applications such as with Sprint or Verizon.
-Additionally, device manufacturers and network provides have agreements with various companies, such as Facebook, to preinstall the application during device provisioning.
+Unlike Windows systems, the sandbox nature of the devices (assuming they aren’t and/or can’t be easily rooted), makes it a little more difficult gain a deeper forensic image without first compromising an existing application (such as malicious webpages targeting exploits in Chrome or through hijacking an insecure update process in a given application), utilizing a debugging or built in adminsitrative function, or through installing an application with greater permissions (both methods would still require privilege escalation to root).
+A typical stock Android phone typically has at least between 60-100+ applications installed at a given time while recent phones have more than 100+.
+This includes system applications maintained by Google, Device applications such as with Huawei or Samsung, and network provider applications such as with Sprint, Vodafone, or Verizon.
+Additionally, device manufacturers and network provides typically have agreements with various companies, such as Facebook, to preinstall the application during device provisioning.
 Most of these applications cannot be easily pulled during forensic analysis without utilizing some method of physical extraction (i.e., Use of Qualcomm Debugger functionality) or root access.

 ## Part 1 - Automated Analysis:

 If during a forensic analysis you are lucky enough to get all of the Android applications resident on the system you are left with the problem of analyzing more than 100+ applications.
-Most application analysis tools typically are developed to do automated analysis of individual applications with some ability to do a comparative analysis of two APKs.
+Most Android application analysis tools typically are developed to do automated analysis of individual applications with some ability to do a comparative analysis of two APKs.
 In this space, MobSF (https://github.com/MobSF/Mobile-Security-Framework-MobSF) is considered one of the most popular application analysis tools.
 This tool does provide a method for dynamically generating an automated analysis of various APKs with varying level of success with both automated static and dynamic analysis.
-Installation of this tool is fairly easy and the developers has robust documentation.
+Installation of this tool is fairly easy and the developer has fairly robust documentation.

 <blockquote>
 (Please Refer to: https://mobsf.github.io/docs/#/installation) for the most up to date instructions.
 The installation instructions following works at the moment: